Tech Leaders, Brace Yourselves: AI Costs Will Only Go Up

 - Keep the build and training costs in IT.

-For organizations already using a chargeback structure for IT spend like many federal, state and local government agencies, this isn’t much of a deviation other than it being an “above the line” chargeback, i.e. it is included in the accountability view of the CIO and business budgets.
-One enhancement over time could be to derive a rate/hr metric for the agent to check the charged spend against market rates for outsourced resources.
+For organizations already using a chargeback structure for IT spend like many federal, state, and local government agencies, this isn’t much of a deviation other than it being an “above the line” chargeback, i.e., it is included in the accountability view of the CIO and business budgets.
+One enhancement over time could be to derive a rate-per-hour metric for the agent to check the charged spend against market rates for outsourced resources.

 So What Should Tech Execs Do?

-If you decide that a chargeback of operating AI spend is the right model for you, here are the steps IT, Finance, Procurement and the business need to take to get started:
+If you decide that a chargeback of operating AI spend is the right model for you, here are the steps that IT, finance, procurement, and the business need to take to get started:

 - Know your total cost of AI ownership.
-This includes not just developing visibility in your LLM billings to accurately attribute usage, but also understanding non-LLM charges like cloud egress and storage charges for your proprietary data, the cost of internal development resources, etc. The shift toward variable LLM pricing makes knowing AI TCO even more critical, as it signals a shift in the value discussion from resource costs to process delivery cost.
+This includes not just developing visibility in your LLM billings to accurately attribute usage but also understanding non-LLM charges like cloud egress and storage charges for your proprietary data, the cost of internal development resources, etc. The shift toward variable LLM pricing makes knowing AI total cost of ownership even more critical, as it signals a shift in the value discussion from resource costs to process delivery cost.

 - Allocate funding appropriately based on direct benefit to the operation.